-Field Test 2 was guided by one research question: What is the preliminary evidence of the refined TCM on early care providers' use of Pyramid model practices?
+Field Test 2 was guided by one research question: What is the preliminary evidence of the refined TCM's impact on early care providers' use of Pyramid Model practices?
 Twenty-four lead preschool teachers in one U.S. Pacific Northwest state participated.
 Teachers were randomly assigned to a business as usual (BAU) control group or the TCM group.
 Due to COVID-19 school closures, research activities were halted prematurely.
-Therefore, we report on changes from pre-test to midpoint data collection for the 7 teachers who were randomly assigned to participate in TCM activities and for whom both pre-test and midpoint data are available.
+Therefore, we report on changes from pretest to midpoint data collection for the seven teachers who were randomly assigned to participate in TCM activities and for whom both pretest and midpoint data are available.